sunbird-cb/nodebb-plugin-sunbird-oidc/README.md

 From the OpenID Connect page you can configure this plugin.
 You will need your client id and secret from your provider as well as that providers base URL.

-1. Fill in the client id/client secret fields
+1. Fill in the client id/client secret fields (Example: https://fusionauth.io/docs/v1/tech/core-concepts/applications#oauth)
 1. Type in the base url for your provider (in most cases this will be the domain + protocol) (Ex: https://local.fusionauth.io)
 1. Fill in the email claim with `email` (this should be default but may be missing)
 1. Click save